JylerTackson/UCFNotes/03_Fall25/AAI/Review/Midterm1/Topics/Topic 6 - Informed Search.md

 ---
 ### Graph Search
-All previous searches were variations of tree search, **graph search's** main idea is that you neve expand a state twice.
+All previous searches were variations of tree search, **graph search's** main idea is that you never expand a state twice.
 Before expanding a node, check if the state was expanded:
 - **Yes:** Skip
 - **No:** Expand and add to closed set
 	- Closed set used for **membership check only**, implement as **hashset**.